Metapolis/metacity-core/README.md

 Metacity Core settled a NodeJS architecture that adheres to the OOP and SOLID principles.
 The architecture also benefits from previous experiences on other OOP languages.

-To enforce this architecture, we used concepts like *dependancy injection* or *layer separation*, warranting projectâ€™s sustainability and modularity.
+To enforce this architecture, we used concepts like *dependancy injection* or *layer separation*, warranting project’s sustainability and modularity.

 We used command/query development pattern in our services to trace data retrieval and data alteration in separate flows.
 The application has been build upon 3 frameworks :

-*Inversify for dependancy injection
+* Inversify for dependancy injection
-*Express for Rest resources
+* Express for Rest resources
-*TypeORM for persistence layer
+* TypeORM for persistence layer

 These frameworks fulfill our development standards regarding OOP principles.